david-lorenzo-vargas/Requesrs-Users/README.md

 ## Atomic approach

-Atomic approach has been used for structuring and ordering the componets separated in 'atoms', 'molecules' and 'organisms'.
+Atomic approach has been used for structuring and ordering the componets devided by `Atoms`, `Molecules` and `Organisms`.

 ## Dynamic routes

-Dynamic routes created for re directing the user to a route based on the userId selected.
+Dynamic routes created for redirecting the user to a route based on the userId selected.

-All routes organized inside (routes) dir so it doesnt affect the URL.
+All routes organised inside (routes) dir so it doesn't affect the URL.

 For example `/users/1`.